macedoti13/GANs-Explained/index.md

 You see?
 It's very simple to understand the binary cross-entropy loss.
 If our model predicts correctly, the loss is very small, otherwise, it's very big.

-We are training your discriminator model with the binary cross-entropy loss: If it predicts that a given input has a very high probability of being created by the generator, and this input is actually fake, its loss will be very small.
+We are training your discriminator model with the binary cross-entropy loss: If it predicts that a given input has a very high probability of being created by the generator, and this input is in fact fake, its loss will be very small.

 In other words, the discriminator is trying to **minimize** the binary cross-entropy loss, like this: